EXPERT/COMMENT

 The question is if people are moving away from Facebook where are they now and which platforms are they using?
 Well the answer depends on who you’re trying to reach.
 Instagram has continued to see massive growth and user engagement especially with a slightly younger demographic.
 Instagram Stories are huge, unlike Stories on Facebook where the format just doesn’t seem to be taking off no matter how hard Zuckerberg pushes it.

 2018 was pretty rosy for Instagram but 2019 could be a year of reckoning for the Facebook-owned behemoth.
 The founders have left, reportedly unhappy with the relentless ‘Facebookification’ of the site.
-I tend to agree and personally believe this could mark the beginning of a slowdown as feeds and Stories become infested with adverts, quirks of the algorithm and more Snapchat-like features.
+I tend to agree and personally believe this could mark the beginning of a slowdown as Feeds and Stories become infested with adverts, quirks of the algorithm and more Snapchat-like features.
 I also feel that people will begin to wake up to the so-called ‘Influencers’ accounts, often with heaps of fake followers, that somehow demean the site with grossly inauthentic sponsored posts.

 Social networks are both a boon and a blight